ceph/ceph/doc/rados/index.rst

 thousands of storage nodes.
 A minimal system will have at least one Ceph Monitor and two Ceph OSD Daemons for data replication.

-The Ceph Filesystem, Ceph Object Storage and Ceph Block Devices read data from and write data to the Ceph Storage Cluster.
+The Ceph File System, Ceph Object Storage and Ceph Block Devices read data from and write data to the Ceph Storage Cluster.

 .. raw:: html